-I approach helping people to change as first and foremost as a practical art rather than a theoretical science.
+I approach helping people to change as a practical art rather than a theoretical science.

 We all have the potential for positive change but sometimes need help to unlock it.
 From my personal and clinical experience, the key to change is usually found in the stories relating to it – those we tell ourselves and those we are told by others.